 If a military member faces a General Court-Martial or Special Court-Martial, the military accused will be appointed a military defense lawyer in his/her branch of service.
 The military accused also has the right to hire a civilian defense attorney.
 If a civilian criminal defense lawyer is hired, the military defense lawyer will remain on the case, and will act as the civilian defense lawyer’s co-counsel.

 Military members face considerable jeopardy in court-martial trials – possible federal criminal conviction, and possible court-martial sentences including confinement in military prison/jail, punitive discharge (Dishonorable Discharge, Bad Conduct Discharge or Dismissal for officers), and a variety of other legal, professional, personal, and family consequences.
-Experienced and aggressive defense representation is crucial in these military cases.
+In cases alleging sex crimes, for example, the military member could face sex offender registration.
+Experienced and aggressive defense representation is crucial in these military cases!

 Defending military members in court-martial trials is what civilian court-martial defense lawyers Richard V. Stevens and Frank J. Spinner do.
 The only type of law they handle is military law.
 Mr. Stevens and Mr. Spinner are civilian criminal defense attorneys and former military JAG lawyers who exclusively defend military members stationed around the world who are facing military trials, discipline and investigations.
 If you’re facing military court-martial allegations, don’t hesitate to seek the legal help you’re going to need.
 For a free initial case consultation, please contact us.

 General Court-Martial trials and Special Court-Martial trials are presided over by Military Judges.
 A military accused facing a General Court-Martial or Special Court-Martial gets to choose the forum for his/her trial – who will decide his/her case.
-A military accused can choose a court-martial trial before a Military Judge alone or before court members (military jury).
-If the military accused chooses a trial before court members, the rank of those court members is dependent upon the rank of the accused.
+A military accused's case in a court-martial trial can be judged by a Military Judge alone or before court members (military "jury" called a panel).
+If the military accused goes to trial before before court members, the rank of those court members is dependent upon the rank of the accused.
 An enlisted accused can choose a panel of all officer court members or a panel that includes enlisted court members.
 If an enlisted accused chooses a panel that includes enlisted court members, at least 1/3 of the court members must be enlisted, and they all must outrank the accused, at least by date of rank.
 If an officer accused chooses a court-martial before court members, those court members must be officers and they all must outrank the accused, at least by date of rank.
 A General Court-Martial requires no fewer than five court members.
 A Special Court-Martial requires no fewer than three court members.